 - Get in touch any time with broader thoughts about the skills needs of your sector!

-A Subject Matter Expert (SME) is a member of industry who has agreed to contribute their time and expertise to the development of units, skill sets and qualifications.
+A Subject Matter Expert (SME) is a member of industry or an expert working for an RTO, who has agreed to contribute their time and expertise to the development of units, skill sets and qualifications.
 They may be knowledgeable about a particular job role, supervise it, have experience performing the role in the past or still be doing it.
 SMEs help to identify what practices, skills and knowledge are currently required to perform a job function.

-If you have something to say about the skills needs of your industry that is not currently being addressed by a project, you can get in touch with the appropriate Industry Engagement Manager at any time.
+If you have something to say about the skills needs of your industry that is not currently being addressed by a project, you can get in touch at any time by emailling email@example.com or calling 03 9321 3526.
 Your input may help inform work on the Skills Forecast for your industry, which help determine the projects that will be undertaken in future.

 Skills Forecasts describe industry trends, opportunities and challenges, and identify skills gaps and emerging skills needs.
 They propose a four year plan for reviewing and developing relevant units, skill sets and qualifications across the training packages.
 They are created once every three years, but are updated annually.
 The Annual Updates identify any specific changes to the industry environment, and address current priority issues.
 Every year in April, the full Skills Forecast or Annual Update is submitted by the relevant IRC to the Australian Industry and Skills Committee (AISC).
 Every year in April, they are submitted by the relevant IRC to the Australian Industry and Skills Committee (AISC).
 The AISC advises Commonwealth and State Industry and Skills Ministers on the implementation of national vocational education and training policies, and approves nationally recognised training packages.
 The AISC draws on this information and project submissions made throughout the year to update their AISC National Schedule.